apollographql/apollo-server/docs/source/essentials/server.md

 <h3 id="serverless">Serverless</h3>

-Apollo Server works great in so-called "serverless" environments such as Amazon Lambda and Microsoft Azure Functions.
-These implementations have some extra considerations which won't be covered in this guide, but more information is provided in [Server-less]().
+Apollo Server works great in "serverless" environments such as Amazon Lambda and Microsoft Azure Functions.
+These implementations have some extra considerations which won't be covered in this guide.

 ## Next steps